Kitkat1021/boston_dataset/README.md

+# Logistic Regression

-# Applying Logistic Regression on provided Titanic dataset which is present in SkLearn Library.
+Applying Logistic Regression on provided Titanic dataset which is present in SkLearn Library.

+Use gradientboostingregressor from SkLearn for this task.